jfmatth/openshift-django17/README.md

 Django v1.7 on OpenShift v3.2014+
 =
-This git repository helps you get up and running quickly with django v1.7 and Openshift.
+####A git repository to get up and running quickly with django v1.7 and Openshift.

+**ALERT - There is currently a bug with HTTPS and the Red Hat preferred method of redirecting HTTP -> HTTP via an .htaccess file.
+I am working on a solution and will update soon.
+Putting a .htaccess file in the WSGI folder *will not* redirect HTTP to HTTPS for now.**

 ###Features
 * Ready to use for local development
 * Easy to push to Openshift